A simple time coarse graining method for molecular dynamics simulations of liquids: Results and discussion

-This result suggests that a simple modification of the original intermolecular potential $V(r)$, namely replacing the short range wall with a smooth quadratic law, could lead to a shift in the time step resulting in the same dynamics than the original potential function $V(r)$ but with a much larger time step.
-We will now test this very simple time coarse grained modeling and show that it leads approximately to the same dynamics than the original potential but with a much larger time step.
+{The quadratic law may result here from the motion of the molecule inside the cage, as interaction potentials are approximately quadratic around an equilibrium position in a Taylor expansion.} This result suggests that a simple modification of the original intermolecular potential $V_{\alpha \beta}^{LJ}(r)$, namely replacing the short range wall with a smooth quadratic law, could lead to a shift in the time step resulting in { a similar dynamics} as the original potential function $V_{\alpha \beta}^{LJ}(r)$ but with a much larger time step.
+We will now test this very simple time coarse grained modeling and show that it leads approximately to the same dynamics as the original potential but with a much larger time step.
 For that purpose we will study the possible modifications of the radial distribution function $g(r)$, the self and distinct part of the Van Hove correlation functions $G(r,\Delta t)$, the mean square displacement $<r^{2}(t)>$, the non Gaussian parameter $\alpha_{2}(t)$, the incoherent scattering function $F_{s}(Q,t)$ and of the $\alpha$ relaxation time $\tau_{\alpha}$.